al-mabsut/nodejs-lts-version/README.md

 1. **Referencing in Build Scripts**: You can reference the LTS version in your build scripts or CI/CD pipeline configuration to ensure the correct Node.js version is being used.
 See the "Integration" section for examples.

 2. **Updating `.tool-versions`**: Include a step in your CI/CD pipeline to read the version from this package's `package.json` and update the `.tool-versions` file accordingly.

+In total, there are two different NodeJS LTS versions that are being tracked inside our package.json file:

+1. LTS version as it appears at: https://nodejs.org
+2. LTS version as is reflected by `docker pull node:lts`

+Generally, there can be a delay of a few days between the official LTS release vs when the same is available in Docker.

+By using this package, it should be easier for you to automate updating your tool-versions across your different projects.

 ### Integration